netbox-community/netbox/docs/configuration/system.md

 Default: None (local storage)

 The backend storage engine for handling uploaded files (e.g. image attachments).
-NetBox supports integration with the [`django-storages`](https://django-storages.readthedocs.io/en/stable/) and [`django-storage-swift`](https://github.com/dennisv/django-storage-swift) packages, which provides backends for several popular file storage services.
+NetBox supports integration with the [`django-storages`](https://django-storages.readthedocs.io/en/stable/) and [`django-storage-swift`](https://github.com/dennisv/django-storage-swift) packages, which provide backends for several popular file storage services.
 If not configured, local filesystem storage will be used.

 The configuration parameters for the specified storage backend are defined under the `STORAGE_CONFIG` setting.